How to Complete a Marriage License

 Marriage License

 If you're planning to officiate a wedding, one of your principal duties (aside from performing the ceremony, of course) will be to ensure the marriage license is correctly filled out.
-Before we jump into the nitty-gritty, let’s quickly cover the difference between marriage licenses and marriage certificates.
+Before we jump into the details of how to sign a marriage license and complete the necessary paperwork, let’s quickly cover the difference between marriage licenses and marriage certificates.
 While they might sound similar, it’s important to understand the distinction.

 A quick side note: many of our ministers find that these certificates make for a wonderful gift to give to the couple after the ceremony.
 If you’d like to present the newlyweds with a marriage certificate, you can view the wide variety of styles and designs available in our online catalog.